 Hurtado et al. say they tested understanding of ‘concepts’ using recall and recognition techniques.
 Hurtado et al. do not explain what they mean by ‘concepts’, but this term usually refers to the ideas words represent.

-However, recalling words is not evidence of understanding, and recall can occur without any understanding.
-Even if Hurtado et al.’s research does measure understanding of words, we need to know how each participant understands the sentences, and whole text, before we can claim the overall message had been understood.
+Recalling words is not evidence of understanding, because recall can occur without any understanding.
+Even if Hurtado et al.’s research does measure understanding of words, we need to know how each participant understands the sentences and the whole text, before we can claim the overall message had been understood.

-Some syntactic structures are easier to understand than others.
-For example, Jones found 0% of the 24 participants understood embedded clauses.
-Yet Easy Read guidelines do not explicitly mention embedded clauses, or other causes of syntactic complexity, and I have found multiple embedded clauses in Easy Read documents.
+Easy Read guidelines do not explicitly mention embedded clauses, or other types of syntactic complexity.
+Embedded clauses are common in many Easy Read documents.

 Jones et al. do not state this.
 In fact, Jones et al. do not use the words ‘Easy Read’ or ‘short’ anywhere in their paper.
 What the authors actually advise is this: